cakrads/next-auth-server-and-client/README.md

 ```
 #### 2.2 Generate AccessToken and RefreshToken
 After match, the system will create `accessToken` and `refreshToken`.
 The expired token between both token will be diffrent cause the refreshToken will be use for create new `accessToken` when the `accessToken` expired.
 Wait, How about the `refreshToken` expired?
 User should re-login to create new `accessToken` and `refreshToken`.
+The `accessToken` and `refreshToken` will send to user using http-cookies.

+### 3. Authorization
+The authorization process will check from http header authorization.
+After success login, server will set `accessToken` and `refreshToken` in cookies.
+The will always embeded when http request happen.
+But, if user want to get authorization to access private services/end point, Client should put `accessToken` to http header authorization with `Bearer` in the begining.

 ## Diffrent `/server` and `/src`
 - `server/` : this folder responsible for the backend code or handle API, so all code which responsible to handle REST API will be here.
 But, the routes are still in `pages/api/*` folder.